 Because this is an immortal love, our story continues in the lessons that Jeff continues to teach to me this very day.

-If you are finding this story while experiencing loss, please visit my page on grieving, and please know that you are not alone.
-You may also enjoy my stories on seeking more from travel and from life.
-These are the lessons I learned in the years after Jeff’s death.
+If you are finding this story while experiencing loss, please visit my pages on grieving, and please know that you are not alone.
+From my heart to yours.